 Marriage needs understanding and tolerance.
 In a scenario where a second bathroom is necessary to save one’s marriage, upgrading could be a solution.
 What about the time when the spouse needs to give each other breathing space bigger house means less argument, fewer conflicts, and more places to be alone when the head is hot.
 There is also the need for you to provide a room for your baby nursery.

-Multiple living rooms can be what your marriage really needs.
+Multiple living rooms can be what your marriage needs.

 7. Current neighborhood.

-Before upgrading your home size you need to consider how your present neighborhood makes you feel, if upgrading to a new neighborhood really worth it, or staying is a better option.
-Do you like green environments, or places where you can easily get to a restaurant or a coffee shop, these questions to ask when upgrading to a bigger home size?
+Before upgrading your home size, you need to consider how your present neighborhood makes you feel, if upgrading to a new neighborhood really worth it or if staying is a better option.
+Do you like green environments or places where you can quickly get to a restaurant or a coffee shop, these questions to ask when upgrading to a bigger home size?

 8. Consider your existing space.

 When thinking about upgrading your house size, take a good look at your current space and be truthful to your needs.
-Are you fully utilizing your current space?
-Take a time to look at how much of your property you are truly using for living as opposed to when this is carried out, you might discover that upgrading to a larger property isn’t your only option and your current size is adequate for your family.
+Are you fully utilizing your existing space?
+Take time to look at how much of your property you are truly using for living as opposed to when this is carried out.
+You might discover that upgrading to a larger property isn’t your only option, and your current size is adequate for your family.